Mercantilism: Theory

 Other than Von Hornick, there were no mercantilist writers presenting an overarching scheme for the ideal economy, as Adam Smith would later do for classical economics.
 Rather, each mercantilist writer tended to focus on a single area of the economy.
 Only later did non-mercantilist scholars integrate these "diverse" ideas into what they called mercantilism.
 Some scholars thus reject the idea of mercantilism completely, arguing that it gives "a false unity to disparate events".
 Smith saw the mercantile system as an enormous conspiracy by manufacturers and merchants against consumers, a view that has led some authors, especially Robert E. Ekelund and Robert D. Tollison, to call mercantilism "a rent-seeking society".
 To a certain extent, mercantilist doctrine itself made a general theory of economics impossible.
 Mercantilists viewed the economic system as a zero-sum game, in which any gain by one party required a loss by another.
 Thus, any system of policies that benefited one group would by definition harm the other, and there was no possibility of economics being used to maximize the commonwealth, or common good.
 Mercantilists' writings were also generally created to rationalize particular practices rather than as investigations into the best policies.

 Mercantilist domestic policy was more fragmented than its trade policy.
 While Adam Smith portrayed mercantilism as supportive of strict controls over the economy, many mercantilists disagreed.
 The early modern era was one of letters patent and government-imposed monopolies; some mercantilists supported these, but others acknowledged the corruption and inefficiency of such systems.
 Many mercantilists also realized that the inevitable results of quotas and price ceilings were black markets.
 One notion that mercantilists widely agreed upon was the need for economic oppression of the working population; laborers and farmers were to live at the "margins of subsistence".
 The goal was to maximize production, with no concern for consumption.
 Extra money, free time, and education for the lower classes were seen to inevitably lead to vice and laziness, and would result in harm to the economy.

 The mercantilists saw a large population as a form of wealth that made possible the development of bigger markets and armies.
 Opposite to mercantilism was the doctrine of physiocracy, which predicted that mankind would outgrow its resources.
 The idea of mercantilism was to protect the markets as well as maintain agriculture and those who were dependent upon it.

 Policies

 Mercantilist ideas were the dominant economic ideology of all of Europe in the early modern period, and most states embraced it to a certain degree.
 Mercantilism was centred on England and France, and it was in these states that mercantilist policies were most often enacted.
+The United States, a former British colony, has also employed mercantilist policies at times in its economic history.